dbancea/CourseraDataScienceCapstone/PredictWords.md

 References and additional information
 ========================================================

-- The source code and all the files are available on github at
+- The source code and all the files are available on github [https://github.com/dbancea/CourseraDataScienceCapstone]

 - Link for the shiny application  [https://bancea.shinyapps.io/DataScienceCapstone]